-According to Figure 29, temperature maximums were measured in the resistance range (orange; > 20° C) at all class 2A streams during all summer months with the highest median water temperatures observed in July.
-The June median was within the optimum (green; < 18° C) range for all 2A waters, though the June median temperature for station VR804 was just below the optimum/tolerant threshold.
+According to Figure 29, temperature maximums were measured in the resistance range (orange; $> 20^{\circ}$ C) at all class 2A streams during all summer months with the highest median water temperatures observed in July.
+The June median was within the optimum (green; $< 18^{\circ}$ C) range for all 2A waters, though VR804 and VR807 were just below the optimum/tolerant threshold.

 In July, all stations had maximum temperatures that extended into the resistance range.
-All stations, except SB802, maintained a July median within the tolerance range (VR804 had a July median just below 19°C).
-The July median temperature at SB802 was within the optimum range (< 18°C).
+All stations, except SB802, maintained a July median within the tolerance range; SB802 was within the optimum range (< 18°C).
 By August, median temperatures had decreased in the network and SC806 and SB802 were within the optimum temperature range, with the median temperature at NC808, NC801, and VR807 at the bottom edge of the optimum range.
 Station VR804 had a median August temperature in the tolerance range around 19°C, like the warm water reaches, VR24, VR803, and VR0020.